 Broadly speaking, the IGA prohibits the provision of 'prohibited interactive gambling services' (the Section 15 Offence) and 'regulated interactive gambling services' without an Australian licence (the Section 15AA Offence), to persons present in Australia (together, the Operational Prohibitions).
-Regulated interactive gambling services include wagering services (with the exception of online in-play sports betting services, which is prohibited) and lottery services (with the exception of online instant or scratch lotteries, which are also prohibited).
+Regulated interactive gambling services include wagering services (with the exception of online in-play sports betting services and betting on the outcome of lotteries, which are prohibited) and lottery services (with the exception of online instant or scratch lotteries, which are also prohibited).
 In addition, the IGA prohibits the advertising in Australia of 'prohibited interactive gambling services' and, unless the relevant party is licensed in Australia, 'regulated interactive gambling services' (the Advertising Prohibition).

 The IGA targets the supply of online gambling to residents of Australia by offshore operators, but does not prevent Australian residents from accessing those offshore services, or the provision of services by Australian operators to customers in other countries.

 A defence is available for an alleged breach of the IGA where the operator did not know, or could not reasonably have known, that their service had an 'Australian customer link,' that is, that any or all of the customers of the service were physically present in Australia.

 Legal and regulatory framework